-Unfortunately, these natural protected areas by the government and all the rainforest in the region are threatened by its own population.
+Unfortunately, these protected areas and the surrounding rainforest are threatened by the human population.

-Population growth, weak land-use/land-ownership rules and poor government law enforcement make the main economic activities in the region a major threat for the Amazon Rainforest.
+Population growth, weak land-use/land-ownership rules and poor governmental law enforcement make the main economic activities in the region a major threat for the Amazon Rainforest.

 we do it

 We are located in the southeast Amazon rainforest of Peru, province of Tambopata, region Madre de Dios.
-The capital is Puerto Maldonado city in which the rivers Tambopata and Madre de Dios join their waters.
+The capital and nearest city is Puerto Maldonado beside which the waters of the Tambopata and Madre de Dios rivers connect.

-An hour down the Madre de Dios river by motorboat with no road access, about 28 km from the city, on the right bank of the river, you arrive to the entrance of Taricaya Reserva Ecologica.
-With almost 500 hectares of protected rainforest, we border the Tambopata National Reserve, a natural protected area by the government identified by many scientists as one of the most biodiverse areas in the world.
+An hour down the Madre de Dios river by motorboat with no road access, about 28 km from the city, on the right bank of the river, you arrive to the entrance of Taricaya.
+With almost 500 hectares of protected rainforest, we border the Tambopata National Reserve, a natural protected area identified by many scientists as one of the most biodiverse areas in the world.

-From Lima and Cusco, you can take a flight to Puerto Maldonado arriving to the Padre Aldamis airport (check for Starperu, Avianca or LATAM airlines).
-We pick you up from the airport for a 20 minutes’ car drive to our office and then transfer to the port to take our motorboat and start the journey down river into the jungle until we reach the port of the entrance into Taricaya Reserva Ecologica.
+From Lima and Cusco, you can take a flight to Puerto Maldonado arriving to the Padre Aldamis airport (check for LATAM or Skye airlines).
+We pick you up from the airport for a 20 minute car ride to our office and nearby port to take the boat to start the journey down river into the jungle until we reach the entrance to Taricaya.

 As a concession for ecotourism, we manage the natural area of rainforest under our care to maintain the essential ecological processes for life, to preserve biodiversity and to use natural resources rationally and sustainably.

-We constantly innovate and apply a variety of techniques with a multi and interdisciplinary approach with experts and professionals in different fields who develop projects that actually work and with volunteers from all over the world who help us in our daily activities to achieve our goals towards conservation and sustainability in the Amazon Rainforest.
+We constantly innovate and apply a variety of techniques with a multi and interdisciplinary approach led by experts and professionals in different fields and carried out with the assistance of our national and international volunteers.